CephalofairGames/merc-packs-faq/index.md

 - Two Minis: R-52, R-53
 - Crossed Swords: R-54

 **City Event 57** should be added to the deck once you reach 13 Reputation with any Faction.
-(This will also be included on the updated, printable campaign sheet.)
+(The revised campaign sheet, above, handles this errata.)

 **Scenario 26** Monsters on tiles 2-D and 10-B should not be set up at the start of the scenario, with the exception of the City Archers located adjacent to the wall section overlays.